 We didn’t climb Saturday as we hoped but determined to climb on Sunday.
 On Sunday, we decided to drive to Looking Glass Falls which was about 1 hour and 40 minutes from where we were.
 This time we had no problem finding Looking Glass Falls.
 We parked and hiked up to the North part of the Looking Glass section.

 We climbed a route called The Seal.
-We started climbing around 3pm.
-Our friend setup anchors and lead the route.
+We started climbing at around 3 pm.
+Our friend set up anchors and lead the route.
 It was rated as a 5.9.
 I found it to be pretty challenging and fun.
-My son completed a climb with top roping called Killer Whale nearby.
+My son completed a climb with top-roping called Killer Whale nearby.
 The route was rated 5.11a.

 I learned lots regarding this trip.
-One important factor I learned was that we cannot rely only in directions from books.
+One important factor I learned was that we cannot rely only on directions from books.
 Constant alertness and staying calm helped got ourselves back on track when we were lost.
-Our group had a good attitude which carried us through a long way so that we didn’t get into each other’s nerves.
+Our group had a good attitude which carried us through a long way so that we didn’t get on each other’s nerves.
 We enjoyed ourselves regardless.
-One down side about climbing outdoors is that there is no guarantee in getting any climbs in at all because there are so many possible variables such as rain, getting lost, etc…
+One downside about climbing outdoors is that there is no guarantee in getting any climbs in at all because there are so many possible variables such as rain, getting lost, etc…

 On the second day of our camping trip, the weather was beautiful and sunny.
-You never know what the weather is going to be until you get to destination.
-I learned to not allow the weather dictate what our plans were.
-There are always exception and make back up plans just in case.
-Part of the experience climbing outdoor is the search for the location as well as dealing with the environment.
-Be ready for a serendipity.
+You never know what the weather is going to be until you get to the destination.
+I learned to not allow the weather to dictate what our plans were.
+There are always exceptions and make back up plans just in case.
+Part of the experience of climbing outdoor is the search for the location as well as dealing with the environment.
+Be ready for serendipity.
 If you are into adventure and serendipity then rock climbing outdoor is for you.